Cincinnati Homicide Defense Attorney

 - Difficulty with housing

 Any homicide charge in Ohio, regardless of penalties, can be frightening.
 However, with an experienced defense attorney, you can provide a strong defense and fight to secure your freedom.

 While it’s not a guarantee you won’t be charged, a solid defense can mean the difference.
 This could result in proving your innocence, a favorable plea to a lesser offense, or a dismissal based on a lack of evidence.

 You may argue self-defense to push back on a homicide charge.
 According to Ohio law, if you were protecting yourself, someone else, or your residence, the harm you caused can be justified.
 The prosecutors then have the burden of proof to convince you were not behaving in self-defense.

 Perhaps you were wrongfully accused as a result of mistaken identity.
 The perpetrator may look like you, or the alleged victim struggled to remember correctly.
 Your homicide attorney will work hard to gather evidence and compile an alibi that proves you were not at the crime scene.

 The prosecution has to prove your guilt beyond a reasonable doubt.
 Your attorney could argue that insufficient evidence connects you to the crime.
 If there is a lack of solid proof, then there is reasonable doubt that you are guilty, and the charges could be dropped.

 Additionally, the evidence against you might be unreliable.
-A skilled criminal defense attorney will thoroughly investigate to find any holes in the prosecution’s argument or problems with the physical evidence being used.
+A skilled homicide defense attorney will thoroughly investigate to find any holes in the prosecution’s argument or problems with the physical evidence being used.
 For example, prosecutors may have a key witness with a shady background.
 Your lawyer can provide counterevidence, which may help lower their influence over your case.

 Your Rights Were Violated